ITenthusiasm/testing-websockets/v2-experimental/README.md

 }
 ```

 Again, the price for writing clearer, more maintainable, less-race-condition-prone tests is having more defensive helper methods.
 Let's walk through what we're doing here.
 It shouldn't be too complicated since this approach is _very similar_ to our approach in `waitUntil`.
-Let's walk through what we're doing here:

 **First**: If the client has already received the desired message, then we return synchronously _as long as the `includeExistingMessages` option is `true`_.
 It's theoretically possible that a client could receive the same message multiple times.
 If the stored messages have not been cleared and the developer is anticipating a _new_ message matching the provided string, then they can set `includeExistingMessages` to `false` to handle that use case.